microsoft/CoseSignTool/CoseSignTool.md

 # CoseSignTool
-CoseSignTool is a platform-independent command line application to COSE sign files, validate COSE signatures, and optionally retrieve the encrypted content from COSE embed-signed files.
+CoseSignTool is a platform-independent command line application to COSE sign files, validate COSE signatures, and optionally retrieve the content from COSE embed-signed files.
 It supports three commands: **Sign**, **Validate**, and **Get**.

 ## Concepts to know before you start
 * **Payload**: We use the term "Payload" to describe the content that is or will be signed.
 This might be a file or an object in memory.
 * **Detached vs. Embedded**: By default, CoseSignTool produces a detached signature, which is separate from the file or stream containing the payload.
 Both the signature and the original payload must be present for validation.
-An embedded signature is where an encrypted copy of the payload is inserted into the signature structure.
+An embedded signature is where a copy of the payload is inserted into the signature structure as a byte array.
 An embedded signature may be validated without the orginal payload present, but is not readable in a text editor.
-The CoseSignTool "get" command retrieves the encrypted payload, decrypts it, and writes it to file or console.
+The CoseSignTool "get" command retrieves the payload and writes it to file or console.

 ## Sign
 The **Sign** command signs a file or stream.